ArtGateOne/ArtGateOne-DMX/README.md

 Can be used with any Art-Net compliant console or DMX software

-Universe selectable by web beowser
+Universe selectable by web browser

 Stand-alone DMX buffer mode